alexhecode/webdev-notes/README.md

 All the resources I have used to compile these notes will be detailed in the next section of this README.
 Images used in this project are all labelled for reuse.

+So far, this project is helping me to familiarize myself with the HTML and CSS syntax.

 ![Code](/images/code.jpg)

 ## Learning resources: